Netherlands Research School for Astronomy: Formation and partners

 The astronomical institute of Utrecht University was also part of NOVA until it closed in 2012.

-Three of the top research institutions that NOVA collaborates with internationally are Max Planck Society, Harvard University, and Center for Astrophysics | Harvard & Smithsonian (CfA).
+Three of the top research institutions that NOVA collaborates with internationally are the Max Planck Society, Harvard University, and Center for Astrophysics | Harvard & Smithsonian (CfA).

 Goals, activities, and research areas

 This graduate school has two main goals.
 The first goal is to conduct advanced astronomical research, and the second is to educate young astronomers at the highest international level.

 Education

 NOVA is involved in, among other things, distributing funds for hiring PhD students, as well as communicating astronomical research results to the press, the general public and primary and secondary education.
 NOVA also organizes the annual autumn school in which every astronomical PhD student participates at least once.

 NOVA possesses three inflatable mobile planetariums that visit approximately 200 primary and secondary schools annually, reaching about 30,000 students per year.
 After an initial stop in activities during 2020 due to the COVID-19 pandemic in the Netherlands, NOVA resumed classroom visits with a high quality flat screen, pending resumption of the inflatable technique.